COSC-499-W2025/capstone-project-team-7/backend/src/local_analysis/README.md

 - Computes duration, resolution, bitrate, and aspect-ratio metrics
 - Highlights low-resolution images and short-form media clips
 - Produces deterministic insights usable when LLM analysis is unavailable
+- (New) Generates offline image/video/audio content labels with PyTorch (TorchVision + Torchaudio) so you can see what appears or is mentioned in each asset without external APIs
+- (New) Extracts approximate audio tempo (BPM) and genre heuristics using Torchaudio + Librosa so you can tag songs/podcasts quickly
 - Accepts `FileMetadata` objects or persisted records with `media_info`
 ### 📄 Document Analyzer (`document_analyzer.py`)